 Principle 2: Thoroughly Assess Hazards and Act on Risks

 We determine the risk profile and hazard characteristics of chemicals and materials used in our products.
 Where feasible, we will use those with inherently lower hazard potential, minimize exposure when hazards cannot be prevented, and redesign products and processes to minimize the use and/or generation of chemicals and materials of potential concern.
-We communicate potential hazards and risks to our employees and our supply chain customers to insure the safe handling and use of chemicals and materials along the value chain.
+We communicate potential hazards and risks to our employees and our supply chain customers to ensure the safe handling and use of chemicals and materials along the value chain.

-Principle 3: Employ Safety Standards That Are Science-Based
+Principle 3: Employ Safety Standards that Are Science-Based

-We use the weight of credible scientific evidence as the basis to assess the chemical and material risks and recognize the need to assess and manage risk to human health and the environment in the face of uncertainty.
+We use the weight of credible scientific evidence as the basis to assess the chemical and material risks, and recognize the need to assess and manage risk to human health and the environment in the face of uncertainty.

 Principle 4: Commit to Continuous Improvement